Foresee slight extension of suspension of UK flights: Aviation Minister Puri

 “I foresee a slight extension of temporary suspension of India-UK flights,” the minister told a press conference.

 “In the next day or two, we will find out if any additional steps need to be taken, or when we can start easing the current temporary suspension,” he said.
-(AGENCIES)
+(PTI)